mikeletux/rpi_tooling/README.md

 - [x] Role for installing docker
 - [x] Role for deploying Bind9 using docker containers
 - [ ] Role for deploying Wireguard vpn
+- [ ] Role for installing DuckDNS ddns
 - [ ] Role for deploying Grafana and InfluxDB
+- [ ] Role for getting certificates from Let's encrypt
 - [ ] Role for deploying Jenkins/Gitlab CI/CD
 - [ ] Role for installing Go
 - ...More to come!